kingluddite/web-dev-notes/development/tools/build-tools/webpack/webpack-2-tute/12-bootstrap-with-webpack.md

 bootstrapCustomizations: ./path/to/bootstrap/customizations.scss
 ```

-* Comment in the above line
+* "Comment in" the above line
 * Create that file `/bootstrap/customizations.scss`
 * In that file you can override an values inside `_variables.scss` (bootstrap)